Crunch time ahead as PM hits the politics end of her Australia visit

 Ardern will likely continue advocating for the autonomy of Pacific Island nations, New Zealand having an "independent foreign policy", and the importance of all countries (e.g. China) following a rules-based order.

-Her comments will set the scheme for the Pacific Islands Forum in Fiji, which is where issues around China and climate change will really be thrashed out.
+Her comments will set the scene for the Pacific Islands Forum in Fiji, which is where issues around China and climate change will really be thrashed out.

 It will be interesting to see how closely Ardern aligns New Zealand with Australia on some of the nitty-gritty foreign policy matters, given how offside Australia got with China under the former Scott Morrison administration.